sanderdevries/sanderdevries.github.io/_pages/about.md

 </p>

 <p align="justify">
-I use causal inference techniques and administrative data to improve our understanding of the determinants of children's human capital.
+I use causal inference techniques and administrative data to improve our understanding of the workings of education policies and the determinants of individuals' human capital.
 </p>

 ## Upcoming workshops and conferences

-- <a href="https://www.uni-potsdam.de/de/empwifo/workshop/8th-phd-workshop-2023" style="color: black;">8th PhD Workshop in Empirical Economics 2023 </a>, University of Potsdam, Germany, 4-6 October 2023